MicrosoftDocs/cognitive-toolkit-docs/articles/CNTK-Library-Native-Eval-Interface.md

 ***
 `template <typename ElementType> void CNTK::Value::CopyVariableValueTo(const Variable& outputVariable, std::vector<std::vector<ElementType>>& sequences)`

 Copies the data stored in the Value into the buffer provided by _sequences_.
 The _sequences_ is a list of sequences with variable length.
 The number of items contained in the outer list of _sequences_ is the number of sequences in the Value.
 Each element of the outer list represents a sequence.
 Each sequence, represented by `vector<ElementType>`, contains a variable number of samples.
-Each sample consits of a fixed number of elements with type of _ElementType_.
+Each sample consists of a fixed number of elements with type of _ElementType_.
 The number of elements of a sample is determined by the shape of _outputVariable_.
 The shape of the variable should match the shape of the Value. _ElementType_ is the data type of the created Value object.
 Currently, `float` and `double` are supported.

 Parameters:
 *  _outputVariable_: denotes the shape and dynamic axes when copying data from this Value to the _sequences_.